Lyxbash/share2d/README.md

 | Max text length | ~100 KB |
 | Room lifetime | 24 hours (inactive) |
 | Access | Anyone with the room code |

----

-Built as a learning project — and turned into something genuinely useful.